-After the success of the first industrial-scale 10MW solar power plant in Bavet, Electricite du Cambodge (“EDC”) has been working closely with the ADB to move to the next stage of including renewable energy in the country’s power generation mix.
+After the success of the first industrial-scale 10MW solar power plant in Bavet, Electricite du Cambodge (“EDC”) has been working to move to the next stage of including renewable energy in the country’s power generation mix.
 Under the new project, we understand that a build-own-operate contract will be awarded under a public-private partnership (“PPP”) scheme.
 EDC would purchase the electricity under a Power Purchase Agreement at an expected tariff of seven to nine cents per kWh.

 The Council of Ministers’ approval of the solar power project is key to moving Cambodia forward with increased renewable energy production.

 The firm conducting the detailed feasibility study for the solar power project is expected to report by August of this year.
 In the meantime, it appears that a bankable PPP framework is under development, which will be tested under this project, with a view to using it as a template for future PPPs in Cambodia.
 Subsequently, we understand EDC will open a tender to select the most viable independent private producer.
 We now anticipate that bidding will start by the third quarter of 2018 or early 2019.

 The chosen location of the project has been receiving increasing interest from potential bidders in anticipation of possible land acquisitions (we understand that the plant may be located in Kampong Speu Province or Kampong Chnnang), and on about 200 hectares of land.